IruomaJennifer/alx-system_engineering-devops/0x00-shell_basics/README.md

    3. 2-bring_me_home - to take you to your home directory
    4. 3-listfiles - Will show your current directory contents in long format
    5. 4-listmorefiles - Will list even the hidden files in the current directory
+   6. 5-listfilesdigitonly - Will list current directory contents in long format with user and group IDs in a numeric form